The Battle of Falkirk, which took place on the 22nd July 1298, is one of the most famous battles of the Wars of Scottish Independence.

 On the morning of the 22nd July, Wallace may have considered his options.
-With a forced comprised of around 5,000 infantry and 1,000 cavalry, the odds were stacked against them.
+With a forced comprised of around 5,000 infantrymen and roughly 1,000 cavalry, the odds were stacked against them.
 Despite the grim

 However, the Scots held high ground to the south of Falkirk and positioned themselves behind marshy ground in an attempt to stifle the movements of the formidable English mounted knights.
-At Stirling Bridge in 1297, English cavalry had been rendered useless in the boggy terrain and the Scots capitalised on the situation to great effect.
+At Stirling Bridge in 1297, English cavalry had been seriously hindered in boggy terrain, and the Scots capitalised on the situation to great effect.

 To counter the cavalry, Wallace divided the Scots army into four ‘schiltrons’ – a tightly-packed circular formation made up of pikemen – and sought to use the terrain to his advantage.
 Archers are also said to have been placed in between the schiltrons while the Scottish mounted troops were held in reserve.